robinfriedli/aiode/README.md

 # botify
-Discord bot that plays Spotify tracks and YouTube videos.
+ Discord bot that plays Spotify tracks and YouTube videos or any URL including Soundcloud links.

-* Play Spotify tracks and YouTube videos or playlists
+* Play and search Spotify tracks and YouTube videos or playlists or any URL including Soundcloud links
-* Create local playlists with both YouTube videos and Spotify songs
+* Create local playlists with tracks from any source
 * Simple player commands
 * Sign in to Spotify to play your own playlists or upload botify playlists
 * Manage what roles can access which commands
+* Give your bot a name

 ## Invite it to your guild